iarwain/breaktris/Breaktris/README.txt

 Play instructions:

 1. Unzip somewhere.
-2. Run tvb.exe in the bin/windows directory or tvb in the bin/mac one.
+2. Run tvb.exe in the bin/windows directory or tvb in the bin/mac, bin/linux* ones.

-Linux version is coming soon!

 Goal: